How to price your home to sell

-Age, Location, Square footage, Number of bedroom, bathrooms, and garages,
+Age, Location, Square footage, Number of bedrooms, bathrooms, and garages,

-and especially the features of that house versus whether you home offers more or less features.
+and especially the features of that house versus whether you home offers more or fewer features.

 You must carefully look at properties that are currently for sale in your area.
 These listings will be your competition.
 Buyers will want to see all the homes in your price range with similar features.
 A “good set of listing photos” or a Video Tour of the property will help you to see what condition they’re in and to assess how your home sizes up.